-Your organization may have an incredible conference space that are perfect locations for corporate retreats or conferences.
+Your organization may have an incredible conference space that is a perfect location for corporate retreats or conferences.
 Advertise the use of the space to your alumni for a discounted rate.
-The teams that leverage your space will learn about your cause and mission and feel compelled to contribute to your work either through volunteer time or financial contributions.
+The teams that leverage your space will learn about your cause and mission.
+They will feel compelled to contribute to your work through volunteer time or financial contributions.

 - Host events for your alumni.

 There’s something to be said for an event which facilitates conversations about current social impact challenges and inspires your constituents to facilitate change.
 Your alumni are prime candidates for an event which allows them to share how your organization impacted them and how they currently involve themselves with your work.
 Alumni reunion events can also serve as the space to share information about your most recent programs.
 Ultimately, these events will generate a significant amount of fundraising dollars through connection and camaraderie.